cooper/quiki/doc/configuration.md

 __Default__: (webserver) built-in function

+### image.max_concurrent

+_Optional_.
+Maximum number of concurrent image processing operations.

+Limits how many images can be processed simultaneously to prevent system overload.
+Set to 0 for automatic detection based on CPU cores.

+__Default__: 2

+### image.max_memory_mb

+_Optional_.
+Maximum memory usage per image in megabytes.

+Prevents crashes from loading extremely large images by checking dimensions before processing.
+An image requiring more memory will be rejected.

+__Default__: 256

+### image.timeout_seconds

+_Optional_.
+Maximum processing time per image operation in seconds.

+Prevents hanging on slow image operations.
+Processing will be aborted if it takes longer than this limit.

+__Default__: 20

 ### image.sizer

 _Optional_.
 A function reference that returns the URL to a sized version of an image.
 After